sihewi00/mobs_test/README.md

 # mobs_test

-A simple test repo for the MOBS labs.
+A simple test repo for the MOBS labs and so on

+Hier sind einige inhaltsschwere Worte von Ihrem MOBS-Prof. :)